tdantas/sidekiq-monitor-tenant-extension/README.md

 #### TODO

 - (Doing on my rest days) Extract all sidekiq monitor from sidekiq gem.
-  We are extending the monitor from original sidekiq gem, whatever changes made in the original could brake our extension.
+  We are decorating the original sidekiq web, whatever changes made in the original could brake our extension.

 - Finalize my extensions tests and publish.